 The Compensation Committee reviews the compensation of the directors and senior officers.
-The Compensation Committee reviews and makes recommendations to the Board regarding the granting of Options to directors and senior officers, compensation for senior officers, and directors' fees, if any, from time to time.
-The Compensation Committee is currently comprised of Bernardo Calderon (Chair), Sean Roosen and Keith McKay, all of whom are independent within the meaning of NI 58-101 and all of whom the Board believes have direct and indirect expertise, experience and education relevant to their role as members thereof.
+Further details on director compensation can be found under the heading "Executive Compensation - Director Compensation".
+The Compensation Committee reviews and makes recommendations to the Board regarding the granting of awards pursuant to any of the Corporation's compensation plans to directors and senior officers, compensation for senior officers, including the CEO and directors' fees, if any, from time to time.
+The Compensation Committee is currently comprised of Bernardo Alvarez Calderon (Chair), Keith McKay and Amy Satov, all of whom are independent within the meaning of NI 58-101 and all of whom the Board believes have direct and indirect expertise, experience and education relevant to their role as members thereof.